Variety pack

 Common process associations: —Washed, natural

-Robert’s opinion: Sample size of 1 for the SL28 derivative, it behaved like a typical Central American natural.
+Robert’s opinion: Sample size of 1 of the SL28 derivative, it behaved like a typical Central American natural; not exciting or inviting further curiosity.

 Sarchimor